pabtomas/flagbox/DOCUMENTATION.md

 Suppose you opened a first terminal.
 You play with it a little bit and finally you filled a box full of marks.
-What if you want to open a second terminal and use marks defined is the first terminal without doing the job all again ?
+What if you want to open a second terminal and use marks defined is the first terminal without doing the job all again?
 *flagbox* generates the `??` alias for this purpose.
 The `??` usage is simple: if the current box you are using is empty, *flagbox* will search for a default backup and restore it.
 Otherwise, *flagbox* will generate a backup.
 For the